Statistical Inference

 Bank Note Classification

 The Bank Note data set contains information about bank note authentication based on images.
-We are interested in seeing if class (outcome variable; real or fake) is associated by image skewness (predictor), adjusting for variance, and entropy.
+We are interested in seeing if class (outcome variable; real or fake) is associated by image entropy (predictor).

 Code